SEO ·

 How to do content pruning, step by step.

-At minimum, we suggest collecting the following data for each piece of content.
+At minimum, I suggest collecting the following data for each piece of content:

 • URL